 There's many reasons why Home Town is our favorite thing to watch on TV.
 For one, it's changed our small town for the better, bringing people from all over the US and the world to see and appreciate what we love most.
 Secondly, we love to see our real-life neighbors receive the houses of their dreams, all thanks to Erin, Ben and the whole Home Town crew.

-Over the last few months, we've missed Ben's dad jokes, Erin's stunning design choices, and the overall unfolding story of each home and the people that will live there.
+One differentiating element that makes Home Town different than any other renovation show is Erin's stunning design choices.
+How she incorporates their style, respects the history of each home yet creates a functional and inspiring space for the people that will live there.
 It's an adventure to see an old house with potential and good bones transform into a charming homestead filled with light, laughter, and new memories.

 Every episode has a surprise design element, like a bright paint color in the bedroom, a hand-crafted wooden treasure made by Ben, and we can assure you the upcoming season will not disappoint.
 One element we hope to see is more wallpaper.